 Within the nursery we observe the children’s interests and look at their development and use this to plan age appropriate activities.

-What is tapestry and how you can get involved
+What is Blossom and how you can get involved:

-Tapestry is an online learning journey that allows us to record children’s interests, developments and achievements.
-For more information please go to https://tapestryjournal.com/
+Blossom is an online nursery management system that allows us to record children’s interests, developments and achievements, as well as our daily diaries, accidents and invoicing.
+For more information please go to https://blossomeducational.com/

 Each child has their own account where we upload photos, videos and observations.
 We then link their observation to the EYFS and the stage of development.
-Parents are then sent an email automatically to inform you that an observation has been completed.
+Parents are then sent a notification to their app to inform you that an observation has been completed.
 You will then be able to log on to a secure area and comment on the observation as well.